thinkski/hashpipe/README.md

 # hashpipe

-Hashpipe is a SHA-256 hardware hashing engine implemented in VHDL.
-It is designed as a systolic array, producing one hash per clock cycle.
+Hashpipe is a SHA-256 hashing engine implemented in VHDL.
+It is designed as a systolic pipeline, producing one hash per clock cycle.

 ## Performance